 The crested toad is nocturnal and their dispersed population makes it difficult to determine the exact numbers of adults.
 The toads only come together during mating season.
 The filling and draining of breeding sites, competition from an introduced toad species and predation from introduced rats and mongoose have all contributed greatly to the decline of this species.

-We’ve got 19 crested toads here at PPZ!
-8 are male, 7 are female, and 4 are unknown at this time.
+We have more than 40 crested toads here at Potter Park Zoo!
 All of the crested toads are on loan from the government of Puerto Rico, and you can visit them all year in the Bird and Reptile House.